healeycodes/golfcart/README.md

 }
 ```

 Once the source code has been built into the syntax tree, each node of this tree is walked — as in _tree-walk_ (see [eval.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/eval.go)).
-The code archiecture is similar to [Ink](https://github.com/thesephist/ink)'s — the way stack frames work is similar, and I used a near-identical interface for values.
+The code archiecture is similar to [Ink](https://github.com/thesephist/ink)'s — the way stack frames work is similar and I used a near-identical interface for values.

 ```go
 type Value interface {